mhipley/marthahipley-2020/faq.markdown

-if you want custom control over your aesthetic presentation and content online, hit me up! if you’d like control over how your content is hosted and want to rely on open source tools, I can help! if you want to make your web project unique with custom interactive or immersive features, please be in touch! if you want to sell things online but feel like your brand needs a next-level experience, I can make it happen! if you want to make something weird on the internet and have a budget, let’s talk!
+if you want custom control over your aesthetic presentation and content online, hit me up! if you’d like control over how your content is hosted and want to rely on open source tools, I can help! if you want to make your web project unique with custom interactive or immersive features, please be in touch! if you want to sell things online but feel like your brand needs a custom experience, I can make it happen! if you want to make something weird on the internet and have a budget, let’s talk!